tamb/domponent/README.md

 - component - all base classes for components in the app
 - createdComponents - all instances of app components

+You can also exclude the `components` object of the configuration and create an app without any components to begin with.
   <hr/>

 ### Adding and removing components 🤼